QuantEcon/lecture-python-intro/lectures/business_cycle.md

 Notice that Argentina has experienced far more volatile cycles than the economies examined above.

-At the same time, growth of Argentina did not fall during the two developed economy recessions in the 1970s and 1990s.
+At the same time, the growth of Argentina did not fall during the two developed economy recessions in the 1970s and 1990s.